tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 ## Status/error codes can assist in troubleshooting

 Status and error codes can be particularly helpful when it comes to troubleshooting.
-Therefore, you can think of these error codes as complementary to a section on troubleshooting.
+As such, you can think of these error codes as complementary to a section on troubleshooting.

 Almost every set of documentation could benefit from a section on troubleshooting.
-Document what happens when users get off the happy path and start stumbling around in the dark forest.
+In a troubleshooting topic, you document what happens when users get off the happy path and stumble around in the dark forest.

 A section on troubleshooting could list possible error messages users get when they do any of the following: